WAP Help and User Guide – Add-On for Sage 200

 If using WAP with a site that has no Sage Commercials so invoices are entered directly into WAP, these can show in Sage under this tab.

 There are a number of configuration options within the main WAP Add-on Settings.
 These settings are unique per Sage Company so make sure configuration is copied across applicable companies.

 2.1.
 Connection String

-Enter the connection string here to enable the WAP Add-on features such as recording notes on an invoice and the ability to see pending invoices on a Purchase Ledger Supplier enquiry.
+The connection string should be entered automatically which will then enable the WAP Add-on features such as recording notes on an invoice and the ability to see pending invoices on a Purchase Ledger Supplier enquiry.
 The Test button can be used to ensure the string is in the correct format for WAP to connect to.
 If a connection string has not been entered, users may see a warning banner appear in Sage advising certain functionality may not be possible until this string has been entered.

 The ability to see pending invoices is only available if invoices are input into WAP rather than Sage (i.e. if Sage Commercials has not been installed):

 This setting refers to the Purchase Ledger setting ‘Use Authorisation’ which will in turn enable a ‘Requires Authorisation’ box on invoice entry within Sage.
-By standard it is advised to set the value as below.
-Once switched on, any invoices entered with a value greater than the amount entered here will have the require authorisation box ticked and it cannot be unticked.
+By standard, it is advised to set the value as below.
+This setting will be off by default; once switched on, any invoices entered with a value greater than the amount entered here will have the require authorisation box ticked and it cannot be unticked.

 If the value is set to a higher amount, the user will be able to untick the invoice to require authorisation so long as the amount of the invoice does not exceed the amount in the settings – if higher, the box is ticked and cannot be unticked.

 If the setting is on in the Add-on to allow the ‘Requires Authorisation’ box to be overridden, when entering an invoice, the box will not be ticked but can be ticked.